 The enchanting Kociewian town of Starogard Gdański was a trip that kind of sowed my seeds for staying in Poland.
 I realised how cool it was to tour unusual and untouristic towns and feel passionate about them.
 My first visit to Starogard Gdański was in July 2016.
 It was a town that I wrote a lot about and got featured in the local newspaper as a result.
 I noticed that the swanky and luxury hotel in town was the Hotel Ren, but as a budget backpacker on my first visit, I actually chose to stay in and review the Hotel Noclegi Rekord.

-Second time around, I was hanging around in Gdansk and Tczew, waiting on the promised travel tips from the infamous Starogard Culprit Ola Mueller.
-Her tips didn’t come on time, but I had already sorted out a few days in the swanky Hotel Ren, which is a little bit of of the way of the town centre of Starogard Gdański.
-So sadly I was here enjoying it without my so called friend’s advice, though I still had time to enjoy coffee in the town, regrettably missing out on a visit to Cafe Anka.
+Second time around, I was hanging around in Gdansk and Tczew, waiting on the promised travel tips from a now fake travel friend.
+Their tips didn’t come on time, and I was very very depressed, as they lied to me and disrespected my blogs, but I had already sorted out a few days in the swanky Hotel Ren, which is a little bit of of the way of the town centre of Starogard Gdański.
+So sadly I was here enjoying it without my so called friend’s advice, though I still had time to enjoy coffee in the town, regrettably missing out on a visit to Cafe Anka, one of my friend’s favourites.
 It was also a negative time of my life, so I never got round to writing this review until now.

 Here are five things I liked about my stay here and why you should book this if you are going upmarket in Starogard Gdański.